ErickWendel/nodered-google-sheets-to-json-stream/README.md

 ### Solution and features

-This module **nodered-google-sheets-to-json-stream** came to solve these problems by processing data on demand and providing a good developer experience.
+This module **nodered-contrib-google-sheets-to-json-stream** came to solve these problems by processing data on demand and providing a good developer experience.

 Once you add your google sheets credentials and put the spreadSheetId, it:
 - auto completes fields listing all sheets in the spreadsheet